-Canonical tag
+Canonical

-Also referred to as the canonical tag, canonical is a kind of suggestion to the search engine, whose job it is to tell its bots which page within a domain is ‘more important’ in relation to a particular sub-page.
+Also referred to as the canonical tag, the canonical is a kind of suggestion to the search engine, whose job it is to tell its bots which page within a domain is ‘more important’ relative to a particular subpage.
+In practice, the canonical tag is primarily used in cases of search result generation or filtering or when, for example, we have different variants of a particular product in an online shop.

 The tag canonical is placed in the <head> section, where it should point to the URL of the subpage to be prioritised.
 Correct implementation of the tag minimises the risk of problems with duplicate content within the site.
 It is worth knowing, however, that there is always a danger that a search engine will ignore the clues placed in the canonical tag.
+The canonical tag is an indication to search engine robots of which web pages should be considered original and which should be considered duplicates or copies.
+If different versions of the same content exist on a website, it is the canonical tag that is used to indicate which version should be considered original.

 0 replies